Mide-clp/live-twitter-sentiment-analysis/README.md

 * Stream tweets from Twitter using keywords to filter tweets.
 * Use Kafka producer to publish event into topic.
 * Use Apache Spark to read event from the topic, create a  DataFrame and perform sentiment analysis on them.
-* write analyzed data back to kafka with another topic
+* write analyzed data back to Kafka with another topic
 * Use Kafka consumer to read event and write the event data to mongodb

 ## Environment and dependency setup